yulin-physics/learning-rust/rust_in_action/README.md

 Need to wrap static lifetime global vaiables in `unsafe` block when accessing.

 Alternatively, make use of Rust `Result` return type.
 Let functions take ownership of the argument and return in Ok(T).

+---

+Text files are just binary files that happen to follow a consistent mapping between bit strings and characters.
+This mapping is called an encoding.